wp-plugins/vicomi-comment-system/readme.txt

 Installation

-1. Download Vicomi Comments plugin file.
+1. Download Vicomi Comments plugin file to add comments to your website.
 1. In your WP Admin panel click on Plugins (Admin menu on the left)
 1. Add New comments plugin from the Plugins menu.
 1. Upload the file (choose the vicomi-comments.zip plugin file) to the 'wp-content/plugins/' directory inside of WordPress and then click Install Now.